-In connection with the consummation of the Business Combination, on May 4, 2021, the Company, its subsidiary, Edge Systems LLC, and Linden Capital III LLC, the general partner of Linden Manager III LP (the "Linden Manager") entered into an Amended and Restated Management Services Agreement (the "Linden Manager may continue to provide advisory services at the request of the Company related to mergers and acquisitions for one year following the Business Combination.
+In connection with the consummation of the Business Combination, on May 4, 2021, the Company, its subsidiary, Edge Systems LLC, and Linden Capital III LLC, the general partner of Linden Manager III LP (the "Linden Manager") entered into an Amended and Restated Management Services Agreement (the "Linden Manager") pursuant to which the Linden Manager may continue to provide advisory services at the request of the Company related to mergers and acquisitions for one year following the Business Combination.
 As consideration for such services, the Company will pay a fee, equal to 1% of enterprise value of the target acquired, to the Linden Manager upon the consummation of any such transaction (the "1% Fee").
 The Company has also agreed to reimburse Linden Manager for certain expenses in connection with such advisory services.
 However, pursuant to the Linden Management Services Agreement, the Company's obligation to pay the 1% Fee expired twelve months after the consummation of the Business Combination on May 4, 2022.

-Hydrafacial recorded approximately \$0.2 million of charges related to management services fees for the three months ended March 31, 2022.
-There were no management fees during the three months ended March 31, 2023.
+Hydrafacial recorded approximately \$0.2 million of charges related to management services fees for the six months ended June 30, 2022.
+There were no management fees during the six months ended June 30, 2023.
 In relation to the consummation of the Business Combination, \$21.0 million in transaction fees was paid to the Former Parent.
-These amounts are included in general and administrative expenses on the Company's Consolidated Statements of Comprehensive Income (Loss).
+These amounts are included in general and administrative expenses on the Company's condensed consolidated statements of comprehensive income (loss).